Rome Travel Guides

 Food and Drink in Rome

-Looking for Food and Drink in Rome?
-Rome is a paradise for food lovers, from incredible pizza on the streets and in the markets, to full on sit-down feasts in the 100s of tratorias and restaurants, Rome truly has something for everyone.
+We’ve visited Rome many times. with the most recent visit being this year in August.
+What we can say without hesitation is that Rome is a paradise for food lovers.
+From incredible pizza on the streets and in the markets, to full on 5 star dining in the 100s of tratorias and restaurants, Rome truly has something for everyone.

 Pizza al Taglio – The Best Pizza in Rome